-D is for Drinking Gourd is a wonderful picture book that tells the African-American story with beautiful illustrations and comprehensive facts, offering a great introduction to African-American history for young children ages 2-10.
+D is for Drinking Gourd is a wonderful picture book that tells the African-American story with beautiful illustrations, and offers a great introduction to African-American history for young children ages 2-10.

 The book begins with “A is for abolitionists” and continues with other important highlights of Black history including “E is for Emancipation,” “G is for the Great Migration,” and “H is for Harlem Renaissance,” all in a way that is understandable to young children.
 It is a great tool for sharing African-American history to young children in a factual, yet heartfelt way that doesn’t only tell of the atrocities of Black history, but also of the triumphs and victories.